RationAI/xopat/src/README.md

     - [O]`webglDebugMode` - run debug mode on the post-processing, default `false`
     - [O]`statusBar` - whether to show user action and system status hints, default `true`
     - [O]`activeBackgroundIndex` - index to the background array: which one to start with, default `0`
-    - [O]`activeVisualizationIndex` - index to the visualization array: which one to start with, default `0`
+    - [O]`activeVisualizationIndex` - index to the visualization array: which one to start with, default `0`; note: this value is overridden by background if present
     - [O]`preventNavigationShortcuts` - do not bind navigation controls if `true` (note: default OSD keys still work)
     - [O]`viewport` - where to focus on load, default `undefined`
         - [R]`point` - center of the focus